buttsnic/registry.butts/README.md

 ## how do I use .butts domains

 This requires a dns proxy.

-You can [run your own](https://www.npmjs.org/package/dotbutts).
-There is not yet a publically available dns proxy for .butts, but if you want to start one, let me know and I'll link it here.
+Currently, there is an experimental .butts-compliant DNS server running at `104.131.66.225` - uptime not guaranteed.

+You can also [run your own](https://www.npmjs.org/package/dotbutts) which is better for your privacy since it means your DNS requests never go to the .butts server.